Professional

 Useful references

-Although it’s now a few years old, the guidance for safer working practice for adults who work with children and young people provides useful guidance in addition to the Greater Manchester Safeguarding Partnership guidance.
+The guidance for safer working practice for adults who work with children and young people provides useful guidance in addition to the Greater Manchester Safeguarding Partnership guidance.

 Watch a short video on Local Authority Designated Officer (external link).